WordPress/performance/plugins/optimization-detective/readme.txt

 = Hooks =

+**Action:** `od_init` (argument: plugin version)

+Fires when the Optimization Detective is initializing.
+This action is useful for loading extension code that depends on Optimization Detective to be running.
+The version of the plugin is passed as the sole argument so that if the required version is not present, the callback can short circuit.

 **Filter:** `od_breakpoint_max_widths` (default: [480, 600, 782])

 Filters the breakpoint max widths to group URL metrics for various viewports.
 Each number represents the maximum width (inclusive) for a given breakpoint.
 So if there is one number, 480, then this means there will be two viewport groupings, one for 0<=480, and another >480.
 If instead there were three provided breakpoints (320, 480, 576) then this means there will be four groups: